Asian stocks slide after weak US data add to global gloom

 Global oil demand will fall this year by a record amount, the International Energy Agency said Wednesday.

-Benchmark U.S. crude gained 39 cents to $20.26 per barrel in electronic trading on the New York Mercantile Exchange.
+Benchmark U.S. crude lost 6 cents to $19.82 per barrel in electronic trading on the New York Mercantile Exchange.
 On Wednesday, the contract touched its lowest price since 2002 before recovering to $19.87.
-Brent crude, used to price international oils, advanced 67 cents to $28.36 per barrel in London.
+Brent crude, used to price international oils, advanced 18 cents to $27.88 per barrel in London.
 It fell $1.91, or 6.5%, the previous session to $27.69.

 Investors are focusing on how and when authorities may begin to ease business shutdowns and limits on people's movements.